What is a WordPress maintenance business?

 So how do you put a report like this together?
-Create a client report in Pro Sites.
+Create a client report in GoDaddy Pro Sites.
 This tool helps you to create high-quality, customizable reports.
 These reports can be distributed as PDF files, emails, or even secret links.
 It’s a powerful tool – you can create a variety of reports relating to the maintenance of your clients’ sites.
 It is also intuitive, so figuring it out should not be much of a problem.

-Handle disputes and support issues professionally
+Handling disputes and support issues

 At some point, something unexpected might happen and your client may not be happy.
 You might even get blamed for things that have nothing to do with you.
 That’s where your professionalism and expertise makes all the difference in moving the relationship forward.